-JII lending a Fire Alann

-1. Silence the alarm by entering: + OFF key.
+1. Silence the alarm by pressing the CODE + OFF key.
+To clear the alarm display, enter your code and press the OFF key again.

-Your user code

-To clear the alarm display, enter:

-Your user code

-2. If the keypad indicates a trouble condition after the second OFF sequence, check that smoke

-detectors are not responding to smoke- or heat-producing objects in their vicinity.
-Should this be

-the case, eliminate the source of heat or smoke.

-3. If this does not remedy the problem, there may still be smoke in the detector.
-Clear it by fanning

-the detector for about 30 seconds.

-4. When the problem has been corrected, clear the display by entering: + OFF key.
+- 2. If the keypad indicates a trouble condition after the second OFF sequence, check that smoke detectors are not responding to smoke- or heat-producing objects in their vicinity.
+Should this be the case, eliminate the source of heat or smoke. - 3.
+If this does not remedy the problem, there may still be smoke in the detector.
+Clear it by fanning the detector for about 30 seconds. - 4.
+When the problem has been corrected, clear the display by entering your code and pressing the OFF key.

-Your user code